tuxedoar/tiny-ldap-manager/README.md

 For modifying or adding an attribute to an LDAP entry, you logically use the `modify` action.
 There are three types of modifications possible to use:
- * `REPLACE` is to be used whenever you want to modify the value of an existing attribute!.
+ * `REPLACE` is to be used whenever you want to modify the value of an existing attribute.
+This is the mode **used by default**!.
  * `ADD` is for adding a non-existing attribute!.
  * `DELETE` is, of course, for deleting an existing attribute!.

+##### REPLACE mode
-By default, note that the `REPLACE` mode is used, if you don't provide any additional arguments!.
-The complete syntax is:
+If you don't provide any additional arguments, the `REPLACE` mode is used by default!.
+The complete syntax for it, is:
 ```
 tiny-ldap-manager [SERVER] [USERDN] modify [ATTRIBUTE] [VALUE]
 ```